zachfejes/js-horizons/README.md

 If you know exactly what you're looking for, this package will help you quickly and efficiently retrieve information about it.

 If you don't know how to uniquely specify what you're looking for, no worries!
 The system will instead respond with a list of options, to help you narrow down your search.

+This package can currently be used to query the JPL Horizons database for information about any major body in our solar system, as well as a large subset of minor bodies (Moons).
+The data queried will be converted into predictably-structured JSON.

+As the Horizons database has many data sources with many different styles of notation, I can not yet guarentee that every value will be parsed perfectly.
+For this reason, I've also included the original text response of the JPL Horizons service in the response JSON.

 ## Install